-George and Elizabeth (Balchen) Cumberland’s first child was Martha who was baptised six months after her parents’ marriage, on 21 March 1750 at All Hallows the Great.
+George (I) and Elizabeth (Balchen) Cumberland’s first child was Martha who was born on 28 February 1750/51 and baptised on 21 March 1750 at All Hallows the Great; six months after her parents’ marriage,.
 She was probably named after her Balchen grandmother Martha (Hitchcock) Balchen, as well as George (I)’s sister.

 Their second child was Richard Dennison Cumberland who was born on 11 December 1752 and baptised 9 January 1753 at St Matthew’s, Bethnal Green (last line on the record below).

 George (III) accompanied the Duke of Wellington on his campaign in Spain and Portugal and produced a beautiful book of watercolour illustrations in 1823 called ‘Views in Spain and Portugal’ which can be viewed as No. 18 on the list of works at the bottom of this page.

 The Cumberland bothers (George (II) and Richard Dennison) were quite close to their Man cousins.
 For example James Man’s will contains the following: ‘[I] … bequeath twenty pounds to each of my particular friends the Reverend Richard Dennison Cumberland of Cirencester, George Cumberland (II) of Bristol.’

-When James’s brother John Man died, John’s son William sent a letter to George describing his father’s death.
+When James Man’s brother John died, John’s son William Man sent a letter to George (II) describing his father’s death.
 Both Cumberland brothers subscribed to the publication of Henry Man’s ‘Miscellaneous Works’ (1802).

 The following is extracted from the Grove Dictionary of Art.
 “Cumberland, George (London, 1754; Bristol, 1848).
 English writer, collector and amateur artist.
 He became a clerk on the death of his father in 1771, until freed from financial necessity by a legacy in 1785.
 In 1788 he left for Rome, where he studied the work of Raphael, Marcantonio Raimondi and Giulio Bonasone, and collected prints and curios.
 Cumberland returned to England in 1790 and lived near Southampton, adding to his collections and corresponding with Thomas Johnes (1748 – 1816) of Hafod in Cardiganshire (now Dyfed), who praised his Poem on the Landscapes of Great Britain, written in 1780 but not published until 1793.
 By this time he was living near Windsor and proximity to London allowed him greater intimacy with William Blake, whom he had met through Thomas Stothard before 1788.
 In 1793 he published Some Anecdotes of the Life of Julio Bonasoni, prefaced by A Plan for the Improvement of the Arts in England, which urged the establishment of a national gallery.
 An Attempt to Describe Hafod (1796), Johnes’s estate, contains a folding map engraved by Blake, who also provided